castelao/CoTeDe/docs/source/install.rst

 - `Matplotlib <http://matplotlib.org>`_: a powerfull library for data visualization.
 It is required for the graphic tools, like the visual inspection and classification of the data.

+- `Shapely <https://github.com/Toblerity/Shapely>`_: a Python package for computational geometry.
+It is required by the Regional Range test to evaluate which measurements are inside the considered domain.

 Installing CoTeDe
 ==================